HedgehogDevelopment/AzureDeployTemplates/README.md

 The last step is to run the build.
 The build artifacts will be used later.

 ## Deploying the Sitecore environment
-There are a large number of steps to installing the Sitecore azure environment.
-I chose to use the XP environment with the lowest settings.
-This was done purely for research purposes, other environment configurations should work correctly.
+Installing Sitecore in an Azure environment can be complex due to the large number of options availble to the user.
+I chose to use the XP environment (the most complex) with the lowest settings.
+This was done purely for research purposes, other environment configurations should well with minor modifications to the scripts included here.

 ### Azure deployment package storage
-When installing the Sitecore Azure packages, the packages and the Sitecore templates need to be stored in an online blob container so the build can access them.
-I will describe how these were setup.
-In some cases, the relative paths to the files are important.
+The Sitecore Azure packages and Azure templates need to be stored in an online blob container so the deployment scripts can access them.
+The arrangement of the azure templates is dependent on relative paths, so it is important to follow the exact procedures in this document.

 #### Sitecore Components ####
-The first set of files to upload to blob storage is the Sitecore deployment files.
-These should go in a folder together.
+The first set of files to upload to blob storage are the Sitecore deployment files.
+These should be located in a single folder.
 I called my storage container **sitecore82u3**:

 ![Sitecore assets](https://github.com/HedgehogDevelopment/AzureDeployTemplates/blob/master/Images/SitecoreAssets.png?raw=true)